compphylo/compphylo.github.io/Oslo2019/MESS_files/MESS_PartII.md

 ![png](images/MESSClassifier_feature_importance.png)

-The `plot_feature_importance()` method prunes out all the summary statistics that contribuet less than 5% of information to the final model.
+The `plot_feature_importance()` method prunes out all the summary statistics that contribute less than 5% of information to the final model.
 Here you can see that the shape of the abundance distributions (as quantified by the first 4 hill numbers) and the standard deviation of pi within the local community are the most important summary statistics for differentiating